publiccodenet/about/activities/communication/blogging.md

 * Our news: what we’ve achieved and what we’ll be doing next
 * Our community: interviews with and guest posts by community members"

-Read the comms plan for more information about our goals, audiences and messages.
+Read the communications plan for more information about our goals, audiences and messages.

 ## Before you start